appium/WebDriverAgent/README.md

 ## Known Issues
 If you are having some issues please checkout [wiki](https://github.com/facebook/WebDriverAgent/wiki/Common-Issues) first.

-## Note

-[appium-webdriveragent](https://www.npmjs.com/package/appium-webdriveragent) which is available via `npm` does not have `Script` directory.
-[XCUITest driver](https://github.com/appium/appium-xcuitest-driver) does the same thing instead.
-Please git clone this repository and follow the getting started if you would like to build WDA environment by manual.

 ## For Contributors
 If you want to help us out, you are more than welcome to.
 However please make sure you have followed the guidelines in [CONTRIBUTING](CONTRIBUTING.md).